douglasstarnes/mempy-flask-heroku/README.md

 ```
 mongodb://<dbuser>:<dbpassword>@<host>:<port>/<db>
 ```
 We will use this URI to connect to MongoDB from Python via a package called MongoEngine.
 But first, we need to have a way for Python to know about the URI.
-We could store it in a Python constants file but then that would make it visible to the world as we are using the free workspaces on Cloud9 and all of the files are public read-only.
+We could store it in a Python constants file but then that would make it visible to the world as we are using the free workspaces on Cloud9.
 However, we can use an environment variable to store the URI.
-We can set up a new environment variable on Heroku using the web interface at [heroku.com](http://heroku.com).
+Set up a new environment variable on Heroku using the web interface at [heroku.com](http://heroku.com).

 Log in to Heroku and you'll be taken to the dashboard where you'll see the app you created from before.